 In addition, premium rewards credit cards will offer a host of travel insurance and purchase protection policies not found in less expensive cards.
 Finally, all of the premium reward credit cards offered membership in an airline lounge program, and some feature access to multiple airport lounge networks.
 Membership in airport lounge clubs typically cost $400-$500 by itself, so you can think paying the annual fee for these cards as the purchase of a lounge membership, with all of the other features and benefits of these card added for free.

-Here are the three credit cards that ranked highest when we examined the key features premium credit cardholders want.
+Here are the three credit cards with features premium credit cardholders want.